Unity + Diversity = University

 - Satellite Teleconferences on diversity training

-The Center also holds an array of campus wide programs aimed towards diversity appreciation and comprehension.
-Some programs the Center participates in or hosts are:
+The Office of Multicultural Affairs also holds an array of campus wide programs aimed towards diversity appreciation and comprehension.
+Some programs the office participates in or hosts are:

 - UNITY Day